A Scientist's Pink Cast Leads To Discovery About How The Brain Responds To Disability

 The scans also showed that as circuits involved in controlling the idle arm began to fade, a new signal appeared in the brain, Dosenbach says.

-And patients who receive constraint-induced therapy do improve quickly, Gauthier, says.
+And patients who receive constraint-induced movement therapy do improve quickly, Gauthier says.
 She and her research team have measured the change by having patients play a video game that tests the performance of their less functional arm — the one that's not constrained.

-Gauthier isn't sure whether the pulses Dosenbach discovered can help patients who've had a major stroke or severe brain injury.
+Gauthier says she isn't sure whether the pulses Dosenbach discovered can help patients who've had a major stroke or severe brain injury.